dries007/CurseMeta/static_md/devinfo.md

 ## Changes

 _This is only a partial change log.
 Changes before May 1st, 2017 are not logged._

+## August 30, 2017

+- Massive re-write, now everything is handled on our side, no more relying on git synced data.
+  This means much quicker update times and hopefully no more extended periods of out-of-date data.

 ## August 13, 2017